echanj/Bread_and_Butter_Trader/README.md

 While integrating large language models (LLMs) for further analysis is feasible, it has not been a primary focus at this stage.

 The result?
-An interactive, intuitive approach to algorithmic trading—"Bread and Butter Trading"—bringing together robust quantitative analysis with a practical, hands-on decision-making approach.
+An interactive, intuitive approach to algorithmic trading —"Pair B&B"— bringing together robust quantitative analysis with a practical, hands-on decision-making approach.

 ---